Private & Public Insurance Claims Adjuster Boca Raton

 2. This limit includes the cost of tearing out and replacing any part of the building necessary to repair the damaged flooring.

-A past client sustained damage to their marble flooring when Hurricane Irma struck and caused damage to the exterior of their home.
-This created a storm created opening where the water entered their home and caused damage to their flooring.
-Why is this important?
-Because if that opening wasn't created allowing the water to enter their home, their flooring damage may not have been covered.
-Unbeknownst to our client, their policy contained this language “any other damage” as noted above and the insurance company tried to argue this point and limit their payout on the flooring.
-We were able to resolve the claim the flooring was covered, but that wording could have changed the course of their claim.
-We truly cannot stress enough how important it is to know and understand your insurance coverage as I wrote about in a prior blog The Never Ending Erosion of Insurance Coverage – Do You Know What You Are Covered For?
+What does this have to do with the above policy language?
+Had that opening not been created allowing the water to enter their home, their flooring damage may not have been covered.
+And unbeknownst to our client, their policy contained his language “any other damage” as noted above and the insurance company tried to argue this point and limit their payout on the flooring.
+We were able to resolve the claim favorably for our client, but that tricky wording could have certainly changed the course of their claim.
+I will continue to repeat myself and cannot stress enough how important it is to know and understand your insurance coverage as I wrote in a prior blog The Never Ending Erosion of Insurance Coverage – Do You Know What You Are Covered For?

-Many of our clients, including past clients, call us regularly to inquire about their policies and coverages and ask our suggestions rather than calling their agent.
-We are always happy to assist and you can contact us here.
+Many of our clients, including past clients, call us regularly to inquire about their policies and coverage and ask our suggestions.
+We are always happy to assist and if you have any questions or would like us to review your policy, you contact us here.

 Leave a Reply.